parfitt/regional-fes/2020-FES/data/README.md

 # Future Energy Scenario Data

-Element Energy create yearly predictions for each Primary sub-station over a variety of `parameters` for several `scenarios`.
-The data are stored in separate files - one for each `scenario`/`parameter` combination - within the [scenarios/primaries](scenarios/primaries/) sub-directory.
+National Grid ESO create yearly predictions for each Grid Supply Point over a variety of `parameters` for several `scenarios`.
+The data are stored in separate files - one for each `scenario`/`parameter` combination - within the [scenarios/gridsupplypoints](scenarios/gridsupplypoints/) sub-directory.

 ## Files

 The following files are in this directory:

+TODO: The first two bullet points relate to the Graphs visualisation.
+I have not looked at these yet so they are still based on Northern Powergrid code.

 * [colours.csv](colours.csv) - this is used to define the colours used for lines on the graphs.
 * [graphs.pl](graphs.pl) - Perl code that generates the graphs and tables.
 It will need to be re-run if the graph data are updated.
-* [primaries2lad.json](primaries2lad.json) - how Primary sub-stations split between Local Authority Districts.
-The split was calculated using the proportion of customers attached to a Primary were within different Local Authority Districts.
+* [gridsupplypoints2countries.json](gridsupplypoints2countries.json) - how Grid Supply Points split between Countries (England, Scotland and Wales).
+Can include partial splits but must sum to 1.

 ## Sub-directories

 ### [graphs/](graphs/)

+TODO: This section has not yet been looked at and is therefore still based on the Northern Powergrid code.

 The graphs directory contains CSV files used to generate the graphs for `graph.html`.
 The [index.json](graphs/index.json) file defines each of the graphs that will be made by running `perl graph.pl`.
 Each one is of the form: